eevee/eev.ee/content/2015-05-31-text-editor-rundown.markdown

 Thankfully, this doesn't happen.
 I create a `.nanorc` (with Nano!) that loads Python syntax.

 Time to open a file.
-Thankfully, Nano has all its important keys listed at the bottom of the screen.  `Ctrl-O` actually means "write **o**ut", so `Ctrl-R` is "**r**ead", even though in terminals `Ctrl-R` means search through history.
+Nano has all its important keys listed helpfully at the bottom of the screen.  `Ctrl-O` actually means "write **o**ut", so `Ctrl-R` is "**r**ead", even though in terminals `Ctrl-R` means search through history.
 I think this is because `Ctrl-S` is the terminal sequence for freezing output, maybe?
 But Emacs uses `Ctrl-S` just fine.
 I don't know.
 Also, `Ctrl-G` means "**g**et help", probably because `Ctrl-H` is the backspace key.

 Nano even has tab completion, though it's the crappy kind where it only fills in a unique prefix and then shows you all the possibilities, and you have to mash Tab like three times to get that much.
 I successfully load a Python file.